Foot and Ankle Surgery in Germany and Switzerland

 PRIMO MEDICO helps you to find an expert for your foot problem.
 All listed doctors and specialist clinics have been checked by us for their outstanding expertise in the field of foot surgery.
 They are awaiting your treatment request.

-How Expensive is a Foot Doctor for Foot Surgery in Germany or Switzerland?
+How Expensive is a Foot and Ankle Surgery in Germany or Switzerland?

 For patients from abroad, the cost for foot treatment is strictly regulated by the German government (GOÄ Department).
 German physicians are not entitled to determine their own self-calculated fees for medical services.
 They are legally obliged to adhere to the official fixed tariff rates for doctors.